-If a high percentage of your customers use laptops at your cafe, restaurant, motel, or bookstore, or if your business is situated near a university or along a “travel ribbon” — places where students, business travelers, or vacationers are likely to congregate — it’s a safe bet they would welcome the opportunity to connect wirelessly to the Internet.
+If a high percentage of your customers use laptops at your cafe, restaurant, motel, or bookstore, or if your business is situated near a university or along a “travel ribbon” — places where students, business travellers, or vacationers are likely to congregate — it’s a safe bet they would welcome the opportunity to connect wirelessly to the Internet.
 Places like laundromats catering to students, or truckstops along busy highways, are ideal locations.
 If you dont offer the service, your customers could defect to a competitor who does.

 Fortunately, the risks and costs of starting up a hotspot are quite low compared to the possibility of attracting new customers or increasing the loyalty (and spending) of your current habitués.

-Basic hotspot equipment is inexpensive (a couple hundred bucks); the bigger cost will be the monthly fee for a business-class broadband DSL or cable line — something you might want to have anyway for your own purposes, like real-time credit-card processing.
+Basic hotspot equipment is inexpensive (a couple of hundred bucks); the bigger cost will be the monthly fee for a business-class broadband DSL or cable line — something you might want to have anyway for your own purposes, like real-time credit-card processing.
 (In some locations, DSL or broadband cable may be unavailable, and you might have to resort to a more expensive digital line service, such as ISDN or T1.)
-This low cost and high return in terms of increased business and goodwill is why many independent cafes and bookstores offer hotspot service for free and other ways of anonymous browsing.
-It helps them compete against the large chains.
+This low cost and high return in terms of increased business and goodwill are why many independent cafes and bookstores offer hotspot service for free and other ways of anonymous browsing.
+It helps them compete against large chains.